 There are two categories of GSuite accounts.

-- Legacy Google Apps accounts, or GSuite Legacy, that are complete free.
+- Legacy Google Apps accounts, or GSuite Legacy, that are completely free.

 If you have a free Google Apps legacy account, where you don’t pay Google a monthly subscription fee per user, your daily sending limit for Mail merge will be the same as those of free Gmail accounts.